YacobBY/Easy_Globals/README.md

 sudo systemctl start memcached
 ```

-Now you can install the easyglobals library:
+Now you can install the easyglobals library. (optionally activate a python venv first):
 ```
 pip install easyglobals
 ```